 Fund Library Programs:

-- Support increased funding for Library of Congress at $643.5 million to maintain current service levels and resources.
+- Support funding for the Library of Congress at $593.1 million to maintain important current service levels and resources.

 Access for All:

-- Co-sponsor and support the Federal Research Public Access Act (FRPAA) (S.2096, H.R.4004) to build on the success of the NIH public access policy by increasing public access to federally funded research in an additional 11 federal departments.
+- Co-sponsor and support the Fair Access to Science and Technology Research Act of 2013 (FASTR) (S.350, H.R.708) which builds on the success of the NIH public access policy by increasing public access to federally funded research in an additional 11 federal agencies and departments.

 Elementary and Secondary Schools and Children: